mozilla-services/socorro/docs/unittesting.rst

 ::

   def test_something():
-  """A brief description about this test.""" - Look this because some files may be using for failling
+  """A brief description about this test."""

 2) Each file should pass PEP8, a style guide for python code: